Ninja Terminator: Reception

 In 80s Action Movies on the Cheap, author Daniel R. Budnik wrote that the film "has a straightforward plot that goes off on a dozen loopy tangents".
 Jim Vorel of Paste included it in the magazine's list of "The 100 Best Martial Arts Movies of All Time" at #100, calling the film hilarious despite its incoherence and ineptitude.
 Total Film similarly included it in a list of "8 Awesomely Stupid Movie Fight Scenes", praising the film for its nonsensical fight scenes.

 In popular culture

 An episode of the popular podcast How Did This Get Made? released on June 23, 2017, features Ninja Terminator.
 They ridiculed several aspects of the film, such as the protagonist's usage of a Garfield phone.

+The film was satirized in the parody web series Ninja the Mission Force.